 Step by step

-You can begin by decrease your meat consumption.
+You can begin by decreasing your meat consumption.
 Each time you want to eat animals ask you if it is really necessary?
 And if you couldn’t replace it by tofu for example.
-After this you can start not eating meat at all.
-You can replace meat by a lot of things!
-Avodaco, banana, dried vegetables (lentils, soy, chickpea…) All of these contains of lot of proteins and iron.
+After this, you can start not eating meat at all.
+You can replace meat with a lot of things!
+Avocado, banana, dried vegetables (lentils, soy, chickpea…) All of these contain a lot of proteins and iron.
 Then you can avoid fish and seafood.
-And the most complicated step is the last: avoid milk, because there is milk in butter, in cheese, in cakes…But it is just a question of organisation.
+And the most complicated step is the last: avoid milk, because there is milk in butter, in cheese, in cakes…But it is just a question of organization.
 Vegan cheese exists, you can replace milk by almond milk which is really good!

 Hope you found this post interesting!
-Comment about your own experience!
+Let us know in the comment about your own experience!